 As brass became more widely available, Herman used it for joint screws.
 He also reconfigured the joint to a piloted mechanism in which the screw protruded from the butt section and screwed into a brass receiver machined into the shaft.
 Keefe & Hamer was a very busy place.
 In the final years of Rambow´s career,

 Today, cues by Herman Rambow are rare and sought after by collectors.
-Herman Rambow Custom Billiard Cue, Made for Thomas J. Grode in 1967.
-Signed: Made By Rambow with the owners name and initials panographed into both the butt and shaft.
-Mr Grode purchased this cue directly from Keefe & Hamer Co.
-Chicago, Ill 60602 in 1967, the year Herman Rambow died.
-We do have the original sales receipt with this cue.
-Shaft measures 29″, Butt measures 29″ with the joint pin and 28 3/4″ without.
-Ferrule is about 11.9 mm.
-Combined length 57.75.
-Brass joint, ivory ferrule, ivory or bone butt cap, linen wrap.
-Shaft is 3.2oz, butt weight is 15.25oz.
-Combined weight is 18.45oz.
+Herman Rambow Custom Billiard Cue made for Thomas J. Grode in 1967.
+Signed: Made by Rambow with the owners name and initials panographed into both the butt and shaft.
+Mr Grode purchased this cue directly from Keefe & Hamer Co Chicago in 1967, the year Herman Rambow died.
 This has to be one of the last cues Herman Rambow made with the original receipt and patina.
-Rare find.
-Please call for better pictures and more information.
-This cue has been (Sold) Please call us on others we may have.
+Sold.
+Please call on others we may have.